sgonzalezoyuela/mcp-server-wazuh/README.md

 This command will:
 - Download the necessary Wazuh and OpenSearch images (if not already present).
 - Start the Wazuh Indexer, Wazuh Manager, and Wazuh Dashboard services.
-- Build and start the Wazuh MCP Server.
+- Build and start the Wazuh MCP Server (in HTTP mode).
 - All services are configured to communicate with each other on an internal Docker network.

 **2. Accessing Services:**